Dragonfly: Life cycle

 The nymph stage of dragonflies lasts up to five years in large species, and between two months and three years in smaller species.
 When the naiad is ready to metamorphose into an adult, it stops feeding and makes its way to the surface, generally at night.
 It remains stationary with its head out of the water, while its respiration system adapts to breathing air, then climbs up a reed or other emergent plant, and moults (ecdysis).
 Anchoring itself firmly in a vertical position with its claws, its exoskeleton begins to split at a weak spot behind the head.
 The adult dragonfly crawls out of its nymph exoskeleton, the exuvia, arching backwards when all but the tip of its abdomen is free, to allow its exoskeleton to harden.
 Curling back upwards, it completes its emergence, swallowing air, which plumps out its body, and pumping haemolymph into its wings, which causes them to expand to their full extent.

 Dragonflies in temperate areas can be categorized into two groups: an early group and a later one.
 In any one area, individuals of a particular "spring species" emerge within a few days of each other.
 The springtime darner (Basiaeschna janata), for example, is suddenly very common in the spring, but disappears a few weeks later and is not seen again until the following year.
 By contrast, a "summer species" emerges over a period of weeks or months, later in the year.
 They may be seen on the wing for several months, but this may represent a whole series of individuals, with new adults hatching out as earlier ones complete their lifespans.

 Sex ratios

 The sex ratio of male to female dragonflies varies both temporally and spatially.
 Adult dragonflies have a high male-biased ratio at breeding habitats.
 The male-bias ratio has contributed partially to the females using different habitats to avoid male harassment.
-As seen in Hine's emerald dragonfly (Somatochlora hineana), male populations use wetland habitats, while females use dry meadows and marginal breeding habitats, only migrating to the wetlands to lay their eggs or to find mating partners.
+As seen in Hine's emerald dragonfly (Somatochlora hineana), male populations use wetland habitats, while females use dry meadows and marginal breeding habitats, migrating to the wetlands only to lay their eggs or to find mating partners.
 Unwanted mating is energetically costly for females because it affects the amount of time that they are able to spend foraging.

 Brown hawker, Aeshna grandis in flight: The hindwings are about 90° out of phase with the forewings at this instant, suggesting fast flight.